-The chalky white build up left behind on sinks, showers and worktops is a common problem in the UK.
+The chalky white build-up left behind on sinks, showers and worktops is a common problem in the UK.
 Limescale is a bigger problem in hard water areas and situations where cold water is heated and then allowed to cool, such as kettles and hot water tanks.
-The build up of limescale is unsightly and can impede the function of domestic appliances so most people will want to remove it from their granite tiles or marble worktops.
-Continue reading for our top tips on how to remove limescale from marble and granite:
+The build-up of limescale is unsightly and can impede the function of domestic appliances so most people will want to remove it from their granite tiles or marble worktops.
+Continue reading for our top tips on how to remove limescale from marble and granite.

 Regular cleaning is the best solution

 Limescale is mainly calcium carbonate, which can be easily dissolved by mild, food-safe acids like kitchen vinegar or lemon juice.
-While this is great news if you want to clean your kettle (just fill it with vinegar and leave to soak overnight) these home remedies shouldn’t be used on limestone or marble worktops, or on any stone with a high-gloss finish.
+While this is great news if you want to clean your kettle (just fill it with vinegar and leave it to soak overnight) these home remedies shouldn’t be used on marble worktops, or on any stone with a high-gloss finish.

 High-gloss finishes in any stone can be dulled by acids and strong cleaners, as they create micro-abrasions on the surface.
 So even though you can’t feel or see any damage, a dull patch can appear.
 On rougher granite and quartz worktops, vinegar can normally be used, but make sure you do a test before using it as a general cleaner.

 Do use a specialist cleaner for natural stone

 For the best results when removing limescale from Granite countertops and marble surfaces, use a good cleaner that is specialist for your particular type of surface stone.
 This is essential when marble or granite has been used for surfaces such as worktops or tiles to ensure they last as long as they should.
 These stones are extremely durable but they should be cared for properly to extend their life and keep them looking as good as new.